-KEY FEATURES OF OUTCOME 2
+KEY FEATURES OF OUTCOME 4

-Specific characteristics of the Outcome 2 program logic include:
+Specific characteristics of the Outcome 4 program logic include:

-- At the 'Short Term Outcome' level, measures and indicators aim to demonstrate that management actions have resulted in positive biophysical changes within the project area.
-If there is a reasonable expectation that a bio-physical change can be detected within the life of the project, that change should be measured directly. - At the 'Medium Term Outcome' level, measures and indicators aim to demonstrate that those biophysical changes (measured within the life of the project) have contributed to the trajectory of a threatened species being maintain or improved.
-There are two tiers of measures/indicators at this level: - The Service Provider is expected to report on project-level indicators of the trajectory of a threatened species, within the boundaries of their projects and might expect to see positive changes in one or more of these indicators. - The RLP Program lead is expected to report on program-level indicators of the trajectory of a threatened species.
-This would include: the number (or proportion) of Outcome 2 projects demonstrating positive indicators; and the area (or ideally the proportion of the species' distribution)
+At the 'Short Term Outcome level, measures and indicators aim to demonstrate that management actions have resulted in positive biophysical changes within the project area.
+If there is a reasonable expectation that a bio-physical change can be detected within the life of the project, that change should be measured directly.

-- covered by RLP projects.
-Taken together, these two measures will provide an indication of the overall impact of the RLP program on the species' trajectory within the areas it is investing resources. - The difference between the measures at the 'Medium Term Outcome' level and the 'Long Term Outcome' level is that the 'Long Term' measures ask what contribution the RLP program made to the trajectory of the threatened species overall.
-This requires the RLP program to look beyond the direct investment and measure (via indicators) species' trajectory more widely (e.g. in sites outside the RLP program, or through wider systematic monitoring).
-Knowing the overall trajectory of the species enables contribution analysis i.e. what difference has the RLP investment made to the condition of these assets through its investment.
+- At the 'Medium Term Outcome level, measures and indicators aim to demonstrate that those biophysical changes (measured within the life of the project) have contributed to the condition of Threatened Ecological Communities (TECs) being maintain or improved.
+There are two tiers of measures/indicators at this level: - The Service Provider is expected to report on project-level indicators of TEC condition, within the boundaries of their projects - and might expect to see positive changes in one or more of these indicators. - The RLP Program lead is expected to report on program-level indicators of the condition of TECs.
+This would include: the number (or proportion) of Outcome 4 projects demonstrating positive indicators; and the area (or ideally the proportion of the TECs distribution) covered by RLP projects.
+Taken together, these two measures will provide an indication of the overall impact of the RLP program on the condition of TECs within the areas it is investing resources. - The difference between the measures at the 'Medium Term Outcome level and the 'Long-Term Outcome' level is that the 'Long-term' measures ask what contribution the RLP program made to the condition of TECs overall.
+This requires the RLP program to look beyond the direct investment and measure (via indicators) TEC condition more widely (e.g. in sites outside the RLP program, or through wider systematic monitoring).
+Knowing the overall condition of a TEC enables contribution analysis i.e. what difference has the RLP investment made to the condition of these assets through its investment.